krishna070502/Venus-Systems/Documentation/BRANDING.md

 ## 🧱 7.
 Brand Story

-CoreDesk empowers developers and businesses to build modern applications faster by providing a fully structured foundation — roles, permissions, admin panel, and scalable architecture.
+Venus Chicken empowers developers and businesses to build modern applications faster by providing a fully structured foundation — roles, permissions, admin panel, and scalable architecture.

-Instead of reinventing the backend for every project, CoreDesk gives you the core essentials from day one.
+Instead of reinventing the backend for every project, Venus Chicken gives you the core essentials from day one.

-**Modular, extensible, and developer-friendly** — CoreDesk is the backbone for any application.
+**Modular, extensible, and developer-friendly** — Venus Chicken is the backbone for any application.

 ---